 March is usually our opening meeting of the season where we assessed what needs to be done immediately following the winter period and what can wait until later in the season.
 Monthly tasks are then monitored from this spring start and will include checking trees, gravestones and the 'moat' for any clearing and cleaning works.

-May continues the work as above;
+May continues the works as the previous months above;

-June meeting - usually one for taking further stock of works done and works to complete over the summer. this will include selected scything for areas identified and also maintaining the pathways to access all graves during the main grass growing season.
+June meeting - usually one for taking further stock of works done and works to complete over the summer.
+This will include selected scything for areas identified and also maintaining the pathways to access all graves during the main grass growing season.